 But, after making more phone calls over the next couple of nights, and still not having any luck at finding an available date, I decided to pursue finding a freshman girl who would like to go out on graduation night.
 After all, it was just for the one night, and George and Jean were really wanting me to double date with them.
 So, I went to Jean and asked her who she had in mind for me to call.
 She mentioned a couple of girls, one who lived just down the block from us on Grace Street.

 I knew the girl, from seeing her at the school bus stop, and passing by our house on the way to the neighborhood grocery store.
 Although she was cute, she was two years younger than me, the same age as my sister, so I had not paid much attention to her.

 But, I called to see if she would be interested in attending the graduation and have dinner afterwards.
 Unfortunately, her family had conflicting plans, and she was unable to accept, but invited me to call again another time.

 I asked Jean who else she thought I should call.
-She got her billfold out of her purse and started showing me classmate photos she carried of her friends.
-We sorted through the photos, eliminating those girls who were in relationships, and then I sorted them again, making a stack of a few photos, with my first choice on top.
+She got her billfold out of her purse and started showing me classmate photos of her friends she carried.
+We sorted through the photos, eliminating those girls who were in relationships, or I had already called, and then I sorted them again, making a stack of a few photos, with my first choice on top.
 After calling each of these girls, and having no luck at getting a date, Jean and I returned to her wallet to see what pictures she had left that we didn’t pull out the first time through.